 Like other major Spanish cities, Seville is not without its modern architectural additions.
 Occupying one of Seville’s squares, the city’s Metropol Parasol (more affectionately known as ‘the mushrooms’) is the largest wooden structure in Europe, whose curling walkways up to 26 metres high provide a new panoramic view of the city..
 Designed by German architect, Jürgen Mayer, it has been the subject of much controversy since its completion in 2011.

 How to Book a Renfe AVE Train Ticket in Spain

-- You can book tickets via the Renfe website in English here, and specific high-speed network tickets here.
+- You can book Renfe AVE tickets via the Renfe website in English here, and specific high-speed network tickets here.
 You can pay by Visa, Mastercard and even Paypal.
 All Renfe tickets have to be pre-booked, since you can’t turn up on the day and book at the station.

-- The AVE Spain trains have nine classes if you count the overnight trains with sleeper/bed options, but there are two main ones to consider – Turista (a second class option with 2 x 2 seating rows) and Turista Plus which is a little more spacious (with 2 x 1 seating rows).
+- The AVE Spain trains have nine classes if you count the overnight trains with sleeper/bed options, but there are two main Renfe classes to consider – Turista (a second class option with 2 x 2 seating rows) and Turista Plus which is a little more spacious (with 2 x 1 seating rows).
 I travelled on each of my journeys with a Turista ticket, which was comfortable enough and great value for money.